Dr. Pearse Lyons, Alltech's founder

 The Lyons family has long had a passion for education, which has been evident in their personal investments and the investments of Alltech.
 As Dr. Lyons would often say, “Science doesn’t have to be boring.”

 He and Deirdre funded and oversaw the construction of more than a dozen state-of-the-art science laboratories at primary schools in Kentucky and Ireland.
 The labs were completed as a personal tribute to Dr. Lyons’ late brother, Father Kevin Lyons, a priest who was dedicated to improving the lives of children.
-The Lyonses hoped to inspire children to greater curiosity about the world around them, and many of the schools with new labs have gone on to achieve Blue Ribbon Schools of Excellence status.
+The Lyonses hoped to inspire children to greater curiosity about the world around them, and many of the schools with new labs have gone on to achieve Blue Ribbon School of Excellence status.

 The Lyonses believe in cultivating lifelong learning, and Dr. Lyons, in particular, was interested in encouraging budding scientists and entrepreneurs.
 The Alltech Young Scientist program, the largest global agriscience competition of its kind, has engaged more than 100,000 university students.